 In this blog post, teachers will find socially distant indoor recess ideas.
 Indoor recess is always a challenge on inclement weather days, but students usually rise to the occasion and enjoy playing games with their classmates.
 Sharing of items will not be permitted during Covid-19 so I have come up with a list to help out fellow teachers who are unsure what their students can do during this time.
+This blog post contains a sponsored link that is of no cost to the reader.

-During one of our back to school meetings, my principal told us to start brainstorming indoor recess ideas as students will have to remain seated in their desks and not share materials (i.e. games) with other students.
+During one of our back-to-school meetings, my principal told us to start brainstorming indoor recess ideas as students will have to remain seated in their desks and not share materials (i.e. games) with other students.
 This is a huge change as normally during indoor recess students get up and mingle around the room.
 Prior to Covid-19, my students loved playing board games and card games if there was a 40-minute indoor recess.

 Here is a list of possible indoor recess ideas: